john-cornell/GPTNet/README.md

 Please understand it is still in its very early stages, however, both the codebase and this documentation actively being built and maintained.

-Please feel free to contribute any way you feel you wish
+Please feel free to contribute any way you feel you wish.

 ## Table of Contents
 - [Introduction](#introduction)